Venafi/pyVenafi/venafi/docs/rst/getting_started/using_features.rst

 Initializing The Features Object
 ''''''''''''''''''''''''''''''''

-The ``Features`` object consumes the ``Authenticate`` object, which holds the user's authenticated sessions to all API sources.
-This object grants higher-level access to the underlying APIs that accomplish a function within Trust Protection Platform (TPP).
-The advantage of this layer of code over using direct APIs are these:

-* No matter how the APIs changes or how the API sources change, the ``Features`` will not change unless an entire feature within the product is deprecated.
+The ``Features`` class requires an ``Authenticate`` object, which holds the user's authenticated sessions to all API sources. ``Features`` provides a simpler interface to TPP to accomplish tasks at a higher level of abstraction, such as creating an Adaptable Workflow object or managing TPP Platforms.
+No matter how the APIs changes or how the API sources change, the ``Features`` will not change unless an entire feature within the product is deprecated.
-* Feature functions are composed of one and sometimes multiple API calls.
-Each function validates the success of each API response within the function and responds appropriately.

 Here is an example of how to initialize the ``Features`` object.